RIAPS/riaps-integration/riaps-node-creation/BBB_README.md

 1) With the SD Card installed in the BBB, log into the BBB using ssh with user account being 'ubuntu'

-2) Download and compress the [bbb-creation-files folder](https://github.com/RIAPS/riaps-integration/tree/master/bbb-creation-files) and transfer it to the BBB.
+2) Download and compress the [riaps-node-creation folder](https://github.com/RIAPS/riaps-integration/tree/master/riaps-node-creation) and transfer it to the BBB.

 3) On the BBB, unpack the creation files and move into the folder

 ```
-tar -xzvf bbb-creation-files.tar.gz
+tar -xzvf riaps-node-creation.tar.gz
-cd bbb-creation-files
+cd riaps-node-creation
 ```

 4) Create a swapfile on the BBB to allow larger packages to run (such as spdlog)